A lot can change in a few months

 There is a rumble in Milan as both clubs build teams to finally challenge Juventus.

 Inter are moulding a young team with excellent players across the midfield.

-Lautaro Martinez might have the 10 position sewn up but Loftus-Cheek tearing across the San Siro in the famed Nerazzurri kit would be a sight to behold.
+Lautaro Martinez might have the no.10 slot sewn up but Loftus-Cheek tearing across the San Siro in the famed Nerazzurri kit would be a sight to behold.

 A midfield three of Radja Nainggolan, Croatia’s Marcelo Brozovic and RLC would strike fear in even Juventus’s hearts.